Bald Spot on Crown: How to Spot & Stop it

 - Polyethylene glycol: This ingredient is often added to hair care products as a thickening agent, but can strip natural moisture from the hair.

-Consider asking other people with a bald spot to recommend products that are kind to the skin and hair.
+Consider asking other people with a bald spot on crown to recommend products that are kind to the skin and hair.

-Find the perfect haircut to disguise your bald spot
+3. Find the best haircut for bald spot on crown

 The sleek pompadour is a traditional hairstyle that’s still hugely popular today.
 It’s ideal for masking a bald spot on the crown, as the hair is brushed away from the front of the scalp.